coatyio/coaty-js/docs/developer-guide.md

 Use the `logCommunicationState` method to log changes in online/offline communication state (i.e. agent connection to Coaty broker) to the console.

-Use the `logInfo`, `logError`, and `logEvent` methods to log a given message, error, or event to the console, also providing the logging date.
+Use the `logInfo`, `logError`, and `logEvent` methods to log a given informational message, error, or event to the console, also providing a logging timestamp.

 Usage examples can be found in the examples provided with the framework's source code.